-Finally, it is impossible to precisely deliver uSelect errors to the task that caused it.
+Finally, it is impossible to precisely deliver select errors to the task that caused it.
 For example, if one task in waiting for I/O on a file descriptor and another task closes the file descriptor, the UNIX select fails but with no information about which file descriptor caused the error.
-Therefore, μ C++ wakes up all tasks waiting on the uSelect at the time of the error and the tasks must retry their I/O operation.
-Again, all μ C++ file routines retry their I/O operations after waiting on uSelect.
+Therefore, μ C++ wakes up all tasks waiting on the select at the time of the error and the tasks must retry their I/O operation.
+Again, all μ C++ file routines retry their I/O operations after waiting on select.

-□ Unfortunately, UNIX does not provide adequate facilities to ensure that signals sent to wake up sleeping UNIX processes or kernel threads are always delivered.
+□ Unfortunately, UNIX does not provide adequate facilities to ensure that signals sent to wake up a blocked UNIX process or kernel thread is always delivered.
 There is a window between sending a signal and blocking using a UNIX select operation that cannot be closed.
 Therefore, the poller task has to wake up once a second to deal with the rare event that a signal sent to wake it up is missed.
 This problem only occurs when a task is migrating from one cluster to another cluster on which I/O is being performed. □ uCluster &uThisCluster();